Textualize/textual/docs/how-to/package-with-hatch.md

 ## Example repository

-See the [textual-calculator-hatch](https://github.com/Textualize/textual-calculator-hatch) repository for the project created in this How-To.
+See the [textual-calculator-hatch](https://github.com/Textualize/textual-calculator-hatch) repository for the project created in this How To.

 ## The example app